jamesantonydas/OOFP_Habits_project/README.md

 ### Viewing / Editing the tasks

-You can rename the task, change periodicity, reset, or delete the tasks, all at one place. no hazzle.
+You can rename the task, change periodicity, reset, or delete the tasks, all at one place. no hassle.

+### Documentation

+You can use the Habit and HabitManager class to further develop and expand the app with graphical user interface.
+Explore the documentation to learn more about the attributes and methods.

 ## UML Class diagram